-An electrolyte test can help determine whether there's an electrolyte imbalance in the body.
+An electrolyte test is a blood test that measures if there's an electrolyte imbalance in the body.

 Electrolytes are salts and minerals, such as sodium, potassium, chloride and bicarbonate, which are found in the blood.
 They can conduct electrical impulses in the body.